Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 UNLV Stats and Trends

-- UNLV has played five games, with three wins against the spread.
+- UNLV has three wins against the spread in five games this year.

-- So far this season, the Rebels have been installed as underdogs by a 6-point margin or more four times and are 3-1 ATS in those contests.
+- The Rebels are 3-1 ATS when underdogs by 7 points or more this year.

 - UNLV's games this season have gone over the total in one out of four opportunities (25%).